What is a Source?¶

 Click the Status menu on the filter bar.

-Select Open or Closed to view incidents in these categories.
+Select Open or Closed to view groups in these categories.

 Filtering by Veracity¶

 Click the Veracity menu on the filter bar.